ChloeXue00/TME290_ha1b/format/README.md

 ```

 The above command will only print the formatted output on the terminal, to
-also save the file, run:
+also save the file, run the below.
+IMPORTANT: Always commit changes before
+running the formatter to avoid overwriting and loosing work.
 ```bash
 clang-format --style=file:${HOME}/.opendlv-clangformat some-file.cpp > some-file.cpp
 ```